crate/crate-docs/DEVELOP.rst

 To create a new release:

 - Add a new version section to the ``CHANGES.txt`` file

+  - Please honor `SemVer`_ when choosing the new version number.
+If this release includes breaking changes, please add the boilerplate notice to the top of the changelog entry.

+  - Please separate out the changes into sections where it makes sense.
+Consult previous releases for an idea of how to do this.

 - Update ``message`` in ``demo-docs/build.json`` to the latest version

 - Commit your changes with a message like "Prepare release X.Y.Z"

 - Push to ``origin``

 - Run ``./devtools/create_tag.sh``

 - Browse to the `releases page`_ and select the version you just released

 - Select *Edit tag*

 - Copy and paste the changelog notes for this release (be sure to remove the hard line breaks)

 - Check the *Preview* tab for display errors and fix if necessary
 - Select *Publish release*